heartnetkung/hnk-jasmine/README.md

 - mock
   - this method assumes you use monk (mongodb driver) in your code
   - mock your database for e2e testing.
 It is fast enough to mock the whole collection for every function calls
-  - add new method db.mock( collectionName: string, data... : json)
+  - add new method db.mock( collectionName: string, data... : json) : Promise
 - gendoc
   - create readme.md documenting everything described by your test case
   - use this script and never have an outdated doc ever again